Maternal Infant Health Program (MIHP)

 - Moms get help with breastfeeding

-Please call your local health department to learn more about this program or to meet with your MIHP nurse and get signed up.
+Please call District Health Department No. 4 to learn more about this program or to meet with your MIHP nurse or social worker and get signed up.

 Links for Referral Forms are located to the right.
 Referrals can be self-referral or from professional sources.
 Completed referral forms can be mailed or faxed to your local health department office.